natalysodre/natalysodre/README.md

 - I joined technology in August 2023. :bulb:
 - I am a T-shaped professional, i.e. with a multidisciplinary profile, that has a repertoire of knowledge in different fields.
 - I practice "lifelong learning" for continuous development of knowledge and skills. :book:
-- I am not employed in the area, but I'm looking to specialize in it. :computer:

 <i>Follow me around the web:</i><br>